bartbutenaers/node-red-contrib-letsencrypt/README.md

 + The current date needs to be between the certificate from and to dates.
 + The issuer of the certificate needs to be a trusted CA (Certification Authority) like e.g. Letsencrypt.
 + The domain in the certificate must match the domain in the URL to your Node-RED application.
-+ The certificate chain need to be complete, and the root certificate should be issued by a trusted CA.
++ The certificate chain needs to be complete, and the root certificate should be issued by a trusted CA.

 ## Node configuration